WebSocket Communication Protocol

 : Fixed as"1"

-: Device UUID (uniquely identifies device in application)
+: Device UUID (can uniquely identify the device in the application)

 3. JSON Message Structure

 WebSocket text frames are transmitted in JSON format.
-Below are common "type"
+The following are common "type"

 fields and their corresponding business logic.
-Fields not listed may be optional or specific implementation details.
+If a message contains fields not listed, they may be optional or specific implementation details.

 3.1 Client → Server